5 minute read.

 If you haven’t transitioned to the new agreement by 31st August, you risk losing access to the iThenticate system as Turnitin will not be able to automatically renew your direct contract.

-If you have any questions about these changes, do contact our membership team.
+If you have any questions about these changes, do contact our membership specialist.
 We’ll be in touch next week with a link to a new form where you’ll be able to check your details and accept the new agreement directly with us.